MY VIEW FROM THE COCKPIT

 As we were going through the exam, it was discovered that I was color-blind.
 I asked the crusty old sergeant, “Does this mean I can’t be drafted?” and he said “No young man, this just means you will never drive an Army truck!”

 In a few weeks I received my draft notice.
 Quickly, I went down to the enlistment office and found out that the Air Force would allow me to complete college and then go to Officer Training School.
-As I enlisted in the Air Force and was filling out the papers, they asked me what I wanted to do.
+As I enlisted in the Air Force and was filling out the papers, they asked me what career field I wanted.
 I had no idea.
 They asked,

 “Why don’t you become a pilot?”